-Edward William Cavanagh is a lecturer and PhD candidate at the University of Ottawa, Canada, specialising in comparative histories of colonialism, settler colonialism, and imperialism.
+Edward William Cavanagh, PhD, is a lecturer at the University of Ottawa, Canada, specialising in comparative histories of colonialism, settler colonialism, and imperialism.
 At the Institute for European Global Studies, he advanced his research on “Empire’s Companies: Settler Colonialism and Property Law in World History”.
 He concurrently holds the Trillium Foundation Scholarship and the R. Roy McMurtry Fellowship for Canadian Legal History.
 He is the co-founder and managing editor of Settler Colonial Studies and his most recent book, Settler Colonialism and Land Rights in South Africa, was published by Palgrave Macmillan in 2013.

 Presence: May to July 2014

 Michael J. Geary, PhD, is Assistant Professor of Modern Europe and the European Union at Maastricht University, Netherlands.
 He received his doctoral degree from the European University Institute, Florence, Italy.
 His research project, entitled "Integration or Disintegration?
 Why the European Union needs a Post-enlargement Policy" explored why the European Union needs a Post-enlargement Policy to deal with the multiple rounds of accession since the early 1970s.
 Amongst other fellowships, he was awarded the Global Europe Fellowship at the Wilson Center in Washington, DC, a Fulbright-Schuman Fellowship at the Catholic University of America (DC) and a European Parliament-Bronisław Geremek Research Fellowship at the College of Europe in Warsaw.
 He is the author of two books as well as articles on EU integration, enlargement and EU-US relations.